 Slipped into pine coffins the remains were buried by inmates from Riker’s Island, just a few more of the 2,000 dead buried each year in unmarked mass graves of Potters Field on Hart Island.
 They were stacked three high and then two across, in rows of 25.
 To find Judge Crater’s bones and identify them now, if they are there, would be effectively impossible.

-That same year, 1931, the homocidal cop, Charles Burn, found a new job, as the body guard for a thug nicknamed “Kid Twist”.
+That same year, 1931, the homocidal cop, Charles Burn, found a new job, as the body guard for a rising thug nicknamed “Kid Twist”.
 His real name was Abe Reles (above).

 Ten years later, in 1941, Reles would become famous as “The canary who could sing but could not fly.”
 After testifying against another member of "Murder Incorporated", Kid Twist took a flyer out of a sixth floor window of the "Half Moon Hotel" on Coney Island, where police were supposedly guarding him.
 And one of the cops on duty at the Half Moon that night was Officer Charles Burn.

 In 1939 Stella Crater remarried, to Mr.Karl Kunz.
 They took their honeymoon cruise on the French cruiser “Normandie”.
 Just two years later the ship burned at the New York docks as it was being refitted for war duty.
 And Stella’s marriage did not last much longer than the ship.
-In 1961 the still single Stella Crater finally wrote a book about Joe’s disappearance, and about the man she now realized she had never really known.
+In 1961 the now single again Stella Crater finally wrote a book about Joe’s disappearance, and about the man she now realized she had never really known.
 She called it “The Empty Robe”.

 - 30 -